quicwg/base-drafts/draft-ietf-quic-transport.md

 A server MAY abort the connection if it detects that the client reset the packet number.

-The connection IDs used on Initial and Retry packets exchanged between client and server are copied to the transport parameters and validated as described in {{cid-auth}}.
+The connection IDs used in Initial and Retry packets exchanged between client and server are copied to the transport parameters and validated as described in {{cid-auth}}.